 Abstract

-Chickpea (Cicer arietinum L.) is one of the most important legume crops worldwide, with high protein content.
+Chickpea (Cicer arietinum L.) is one of the most important legumes crops worldwide, with high protein content.
 Chickpea productivity is highly threatened by abiotic stresses, of which drought exerts the most crucial role in terms of growth inhibition and yield losses encountered.
 Since germination is a critical stage that is negatively affected by drought, an experiment was conducted to estimate the genotypic variability among 27 chickpea genotypes and to determine the seed germination and seedling growth ability under water stress conditions.
 Seeds were subjected to water stress by using polyethylene glycol (PEG-6000) at five stress levels (0, 5, 10, 15 and 20 % PEG).
 Among the genotype DIBG 205 (94.50 %) recorded highest germination percentage compared to other genotypes.
 Root length recorded was highest in ICCV 4958 (18.48 cm) under 10% PEG -6000 and decreased with increase in osmotic stress.
 Drought significantly affected germination as well as all other associated traits with the effects of stress being analogous to the stress level applied.
 Seedling vigour index is a suitable selection criterion for drought tolerance, high seedling vigour index was observed in DIBG 205 and ICCV 4958 showing increased drought tolerance at high stress level, whereas low seedling vigour index was recorded in ICCV 201217 and ICCV 201116 indicating their possible exploitation as valuable genetic material for further breeding programs for drought tolerance.

 Introduction

-Chickpea (Cicer arietinum L.) is a self-pollinated, cool season leguminous crop and it belongs to the “Fabaceae" family.
-It is also known as bengal gram, chhana or egyptian pea and is one of the earliest cultivated legumes.
+Chickpea (Cicer arietinum L.) is a self-pollinated, cool season leguminous crop and it belongs to the Fabaceae family.
+It is also known as Bengal gram, Chhana or Egyptian pea (Humos) and is one of the earliest cultivated legumes.
 Chickpea is the third most important pulse crop globally, after common bean and pea.
 Globally it is grown on a 159.66 lakh ha area, with a total production of 182.25 lakh tonnes (Anon., 2022) and an average productivity of 1356 kg/ha.
-According to India stat (MOAFW), in the year 2021–22.
-Madhya Pradesh stands first place in area production productivity in chickpea followed by Maharashtra (Anon., 2022).
+According to India STAT (MOAFW), in the year 2021–2022, Madhya Pradesh stands first place in area production productivity in chickpea followed by Maharashtra (Anon., 2022).
 Chickpea is a good source of protein with significant amounts of all the essential amino acids.
 Starch is the major storage carbohydrate for simple sugars like glucose and sucrose.
 Though chickpea has a low lipid content, it is rich in nutritionally important unsaturated fatty acids.
 Chickpea is also a good source of nutrients like calcium, magnesium, phosphorus, and especially potassium.

 Chickpea productivity is restricted by a number of abiotic and biotic variables.
 Drought is the most significant abiotic constraint on chickpea production.
 The availability of soil moisture decreases over time during a terminal drought, potentially resulting in severe drought stress later in crop development.
 Chickpeas are suffering from terminal drought stress due to its cultivation on marginal terrain.
 (Martignago et al., 2020).